richardshkimm/trends-final-project/README.md

 5. Submit!
 6. Click a smell on the map that other users reported to see its info

+Stale smells should be cleared after a predefined period (via deletion) but this functionality is still WIP

 ## Authors

 Contributors names and contact info